Stagnating incomes mean gig workers must get head start on financial planning: Experts

 This is not easy, though, as 29-year-old foodpanda delivery rider Woon Ern Chong knows all too well.

-Mr Woon, who is a part-time student, acknowledges that you cannot save and plan for your future if you do not even have money for basic living expenses.
+Mr Woon, who is a part-time student, acknowledges that one cannot save and plan for the future if one does not even have money for basic living expenses.
 That is what led him to take on delivery work to earn extra cash.

-He has also reviewed his monthly expenses and found some areas where he can cut back.
+He also reviewed his monthly expenses and found some areas where he could cut back.

 “You may find that you often spend more than you think you do,” he said.

 Mr Woon saves money by resisting the temptation to buy the latest mobile phones or gadgets, instead going for more budget-friendly brands and models.
-He also custom-builds his own computers.

-He hopes that being frugal will allow him to bolster his savings to pay for the renovations and mortgage payments on his Build-to-Order (BTO) flat in 2025.
+He hopes that being frugal will allow him to bolster his savings to pay for the renovations and mortgage payments on his Build-to-Order flat in 2025.

 It has certainly become more important for platform workers to be prudent.